Like a slow-moving tortoise, traffic for many Internet sites slows down in the summertime. That’s true for TV ratings, too.

 From the Coach’s Corner, if you haven’t focused on your social-media potential but want to start, why not now?

 Whenever possible, synch your social media accounts.
 Press releases with pictures are beneficial, too.
-Not to be gauche, but I am proud to operate the No. 1 biz coach site on all the search engines.
-You, too, can become No. 1 in your niche by attracting links from credible sites with a strong Google page rank.
+You, can become No. 1 in your niche by attracting links from credible sites with a strong Google page rank.
 You don’t even have to be a specialist in search-engine optimization.

 - Frequent changes (invite search engines to check your site frequently)